-- A wider channel improves the performance (no or minimal interference and better data rates). - A narrower channel generally results in lower throughput but might provide a more stable connection in a demanding situation, such as an environment with a long distance between the access point and WiFi clients and more than normal interference. - The 802.11n specification allows a 40 MHz-wide channel in addition to the legacy 20 MHz channel width that is available with other modes. - The 802.11ac specification allows an 80 MHz-wide channel in addition to the 20 MHz and 40 MHz channel widths that are available with other modes. - The 40 MHz and 80 MHz channel widths enable higher data rates but leave fewer channels available for use.
+- A wider channel improves the performance (no or minimal interference and better data rates). - A narrower channel generally results in lower throughput but might provide a more stable connection in a demanding situation, such as an environment with a long distance between the access point and WiFi clients and more than normal interference. - The 802.11n specification allows a 40 MHz-wide channel in addition to the legacy 20 MHz channel width that is available with other modes. - The 802.11ac specification allows an 80 MHz-wide channel in addition to the 20 MHz and 40 MHz channel widths that are available with other modes. - The 802.11ax specification for the 5 GHz radio allows a 160 MHz-wide channel in addition to the 20 MHz, 40 MHz, and 80 MHz channel widths that are available with other WiFi modes. - The 40 MHz, 80 MHz, and 160 MHz channel widths enable higher data rates but leave fewer channels available for use on the 5 GHz radio.

-For more information, see Change the channel width for a radio on page 93.
+For more information, see Change the channel width for a radio on page 90.